 Firstly, block size.
 Block size is a key metric since bigger blocks lead to heavier data storage costs.
 Moreover, when the block size approaches the maximum value problems may arise, such as a slowdown of the network and increasing transaction fees.
 Network utilisation is an important metric in understanding transaction fees - it can be used to understand how much demand there is for the available block space.
 Block space is scarce, in a Proof of Work blockchain such as Bitcoin the decision on which transaction to include are partially dependent on the transaction fee users are willing to pay.
-Miners are monetarily incentivised to include transactions in a block increases, but the supply is capped based on block size, then the determining factor will be the price users are willing to pay to have their transaction included.
+Miners are monetarily incentivised to include transactions that have the highest fees.
+Per the law of supply and demand, if the demand to include transactions in a block increases, but the supply is capped based on block size, then the determining factor will be the price users are willing to pay to have their transaction included.
 Through this, blockchain users start competing for the right to include their transaction in the block and pay increasingly higher fees to maintain priority.
 Moreover, this leads to the confirmation of other transactions taking more time.